obregon08/sprintdeck/docs/api-examples.md

 ### 5. Delete Project
 **DELETE** `/api/projects/{id}`

-Deletes a project and all its associated tasks.
+Deletes a project and all its associated tasks and members.

 **Response:**
 ```json